Personal profile

 Research interests

-1. Parental mental health: Lizette has developed a programme of research within the field of parental mental health.
+1. Parental mental health: A programme of research within the field of parental and perinatal mental health.
 This includes qualitative research, involving both parents who experience psychological distress and their children, and focuses in particular on how families communicate together about parental mental health concerns and how families make meaning together and individually about these difficulties.

-2. Parental loss and bereavement: Lizette has collaborated with a number of 3rd sector organisations to research parental journey's through loss and bereavement, including ambigioous loss (birth mothers whose children are removed and taken into care); anticipated loss (parents of children with progressive illness) and parental bereavement and continuing to parent (paretal loss of a child).
-Interest includes how best to support parents through the process of loss and bereavement.
+2. Parental and family loss and bereavement: I collaborate with a number of 3rd sector organisations to research parental journeys through loss and bereavement, including ambigious loss (birth mothers whose children are taken into care or adopted); anticipated loss (parents of children with progressive or life limiting illness) and parental and family bereavement (parental loss of a child).

-4. Family meaning-making and communication: Lizette has been involved in research that explores how families make sense of and communicate about challenging life events, for example becoming refugees, experiencing bereavement following the loss of a child, and experiencing life limiting illness in the family.
+3. Family meaning-making and communication: Research that investigates how families make sense of and communicate about challenging life events, for example parental mental health contexts, chronic or life limiting illness, or family transitions.

-* Diversity and social inclusion: Lizette is committed to research that addresses discrimination and marginalization within training contexts, the wider profession of clinical psychology and within society.
-This has included qualitative research investigating the experiences of those who experience homelessness and who experience cuts to their disability benefits; as well as the experiences of those from minority groups within the profession of Clinical Psychology.
+Diversity and social inclusion: I am committed to research that addresses discrimination and marginalization within training contexts, the wider profession of clinical psychology and within society.
+This has included qualitative research investigating the experiences of those who experience homelessness and who experience cuts to their disability benefits; as well as the experiences of those from minoritised groups within the profession of Clinical Psychology.

 Teaching specialisms